OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-event-based-and-spam-reporting-add-ins.md

 - Ensure that the following conditions are met in your add-in's manifest.
   - Verify that your add-in's source file location URL is publicly available and isn't blocked by a firewall.
 This URL is specified in your manifest's [SourceLocation element](/javascript/api/manifest/sourcelocation).
   - Verify that the **\<Runtimes\>** element (XML manifest) or "code" object (unified manifest (preview)) correctly references the HTML or JavaScript file containing the event handlers.
-Outlook on Windows uses the JavaScript file during runtime, while Outlook on the web and on new Mac UI use the HTML file.
+Outlook on Windows uses the JavaScript file during runtime, while Outlook on the web, on new Mac UI, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) use the HTML file.
 For an example of how this is configured in the manifest, see the "Configure the manifest" section of [Automatically set the subject of a new message or appointment](on-new-compose-events-walkthrough.md#configure-the-manifest).

     For Outlook on Windows, you must bundle all your event-handling JavaScript code into this JavaScript file referenced in the manifest.
 Note that a large JavaScript bundle may cause issues with the performance of your add-in.
 We recommend preprocessing heavy operations, so that they're not included in your event-handling code.
 - Verify that your event-handling JavaScript file referenced by the Outlook client on Windows calls `Office.actions.associate`.
 This ensures that the event handler name specified in the manifest is mapped to its JavaScript counterpart.

   > [!TIP]
-  > If your add-in has only one JavaScript file referenced by Outlook on the web, Windows, and Mac, it's recommended to check on which platform the add-in is running to determine when to call `Office.actions.associate`, as shown in the following code.
+  > If your add-in has only one JavaScript file referenced by Outlook on the web, on Windows (classic and new (preview)), and on Mac, it's recommended to check on which platform the add-in is running to determine when to call `Office.actions.associate`, as shown in the following code.
   >
   > ```js
   > if (Office.context.platform === Office.PlatformType.PC || Office.context.platform == null) {